-Operation USA expands Nicaragua hurricane recovery and opens full-time country office in Managua.
+Operation USA expands Nicaragua hurricane recovery programs and opens a full-time country office in Managua.

-Hand-carried deliveries of antibiotics and needs assessment visits to three Cuban pediatric hospitals initiate Operation USA’s Cuba medical assistance program.
+Operation USA sends hand-carried deliveries of antibiotics to, and performs needs assessments at, three Cuban pediatric hospitals–initiating Operation USA’s Cuba medical assistance program.

-Operation USA initiates major programs in Central America to aid survivors of Hurricane Mitch in Honduras and Nicaragua, and begins work in the village of Santa Rosa, Nicaragua.
+Operation USA launches major programs in Central America to aid survivors of Hurricane Mitch in Honduras and Nicaragua, and begins work in the village of Santa Rosa, Nicaragua.

 As a member of the International Campaign to Ban Landmines, Operation USA shares the 1997 Nobel Peace Prize, and participates in the “Ottawa Process: an International Treaty to Ban Landmines.”
 Jackson Browne and other major music stars appear at an Operation USA concert in Ottowa, Canada to celebrate the signing of the treaty by 135 countries.

-Operation USA expands Clinic Emergency Preparedness Training (CEPT) program with thirty-five L.A.-area community medical clinics— including individualized training and non-structural hazard mitigation.
+Operation USA expands the Clinic Emergency Preparedness Training (CEPT) program with 35 Los Angeles-area community medical clinics, including individualized training and non-structural hazard mitigation.

 Operation USA expands Vietnam agricultural, public health and medical training programs into two additional districts of Dong Nai Province.
-Microfinance initiative provides capital for first of what will be 5000 small loans to women in Dong Nai.
+Microfinance initiatives provide capital for the first of what will be 5,000 small loans to women in Dong Nai.

 On January 17, the Northridge Earthquake hits Los Angeles.
-Operation USA responds to Northridge (L.A.) earthquake with food, baby formula, antibiotics, clothes, tents & blankets and other relief items, and is asked by the Mayor of Los Angeles to screen medical supply donations offered to the city.
+Operation USA responds with food, baby formula, diapers, antibiotics, clothes, tents and blankets and other relief items, and is asked by the Mayor of Los Angeles to screen relief supply donations offered to the city.

-Operation USA sends four medical supply shipments by air and sea; and funds the rebuilding of a health center in war-ravaged Kibungo Prefecture, Rwanda.
+Operation USA sends four medical supply shipments by air and sea to Rwanda, and later funds the rebuilding of a health center in Kibungo Prefecture, in the wake of the Rwandan Genocide.

 Operation USA joins with country music stars Clint Black and Wynonna in “Operation Heartland” to assist Midwestern U.S. flood relief and recovery efforts in five states.
 Concerts are held at the Iowa State Fair, in Houston, and at Los Angeles’ Greek Theatre.
 Grants are made to 25 community groups for health care, education and food security.

 Operation USA sends medical aid to crises in Somalia, Croatia, Bosnia-Herzegovina, and Iraq and Southern Turkey–aiding victims of the second Gulf War.

-Operation USA responds to a succession of major disasters in Bangladesh (cyclone), Costa Rica, Peru (earthquakes) and The Philippines (cyclone, flooding, volcanic eruption).
+Operation USA responds to a succession of major disasters in Bangladesh (cyclone), Costa Rica (hurricane), Peru (earthquake) and the Philippines (typhoon, flooding, volcanic eruption).